Exeter-Diabetes/sde-sw-framework/projects/Core dataset/index.md

 * Date of birth should be available for all patients (at minimum, year of birth; month and year preferred).
 Patients without this information should be excluded.
 Where the exact date of birth is unavailable, we have developed an [algorithm for defining date of birth](../../code_lists/sociodemographics/date%20of%20birth/index.md); however, its use may be restricted by data source–specific governance or regulatory requirements.
 * Sex/gender should be available for all patients (male/female/indeterminate or other)
 * Additional data cleaning steps depend on data source: CPRD additional exclude those without valid registration date or aged >115 years, or from practices with anomalous mortality rates
+* Date of death should preferentially come from ONS death data over primary or secondary care recorded date, if available.

 &nbsp;